fstnetwork/module-api/Workshop/engine/createUser.md

-# Create an issuer or an enduser
+# Create an Issuer or an End-User

 ## GraphQL API